Layout system

 The minimum clear space around text and elements is equal to 1x the height of the largest capital letter in the text block (e.g., “C”), rounded up to the nearest multiple of the grid unit (e.g., 4px, 8px, etc.).
 For smaller text sizes (e.g., body copy), use 1.5x the line height to provide additional breathing room for readability.

-DO use bold blocks of black and yellow for primary emphasis and lighter tints or grays for supporting sections.
+DO use bold blocks of Autodesk Black and Autodesk White for primary emphasis, then Hello Yellow and lighter or darker tints and shades of secondary colors for supporting sections.

 DO use the window and the thread selectively to emphasize key sections or highlight important areas in the design.
 Avoid overusing it in a single layout.

-DO use images with structured layouts that support clear visual hierarchy.
+DO use images within structured layouts that support clear visual hierarchy.

-DO NOT overuse secondary colors.
+DO NOT overuse secondary or tertiary colors.
 Use them sparingly— for accents only.

 DO NOT crop images in a way that removes key focal points.